 - Additional restrictions such as social distancing

 The hosts are responsible to ensure the compliance with local regulations.
+The host should make available information about local Covid-19 rules that delegates will be required to comply with (e.g. contact tracing, social distancing, testing, use of masks) so that delegates can assess whether they are comfortable attending the meeting on these terms.

 6.5.9 Policy: Ensure Transparency